-Here is a Reader Submission showing his Solutions!
-A big Thank You to “A Treehouse Dweller” for his story about building a house crane to access his tall home.
-This is !pretty cool in my opinion.
-It’s also quite creative in the way he built it and in the way he uses it.
-Enjoy
+A reader submission showing creativity in his lifting Solutions!
+A big Thank You to “A Treehouse Dweller” for this story about building a house crane to access his tall home.
+Of course, this is pretty cool in my opinion.
+It’s also quite creative in the way he built it, and in the way he uses it.
+Enjoy.

 House Crane – from “A Treehouse Dweller”

 I have a tall house, to get a picture in your head, think of a treehouse.
 Everybody who visits it says “It’s like a treehouse!”

 Part of the house is a flat roof deck which is on the 5th floor, access by a tight and twisting stairwell.
 Just how does one get something large, say, a mattress up onto the roof?
-Answer: With a House Crane.
+Answer: Of course, with a House Crane.

 Built of square aluminum tube and flat bar, this Jib crane uses an off the shelf overhead electric hoist to do the heavy lifting.
 The crane construction requires a minimum of tools – a drill press, hacksaw or reciprocating saw, and a few other odd tools.
 No welding.
 Other than the three pieces of aluminum, all hardware is from a good hardware store.

 The boom is approximately 6′ long, and swings 180 degrees from the lower level where it is loaded, to the roof deck where it is unloaded.
 The fixed pivot supports for the crane are 1/4″ thick aluminum angle.
 To ensure a smooth jib pivot, the jib rotates on 3/4″ tractor hitch pins riding inside bronze bushings.
 The bushings have grease lubrication via a grease fitting.
 The crane screws to the house using GRK RSS structural screws – 20 screws in total.
 Instead of welding the strap to the box tube at the hoist end, I used grade 8 bolts with steel sleeves inside the box to keep it from deforming.